 GDP per capita in Luxembourg

 In 2025, GDP per capita in Luxembourg was 127,122 $, down from 127,936 $ in 2024.
-Explore the historical series and compare Luxembourg with other economies below.
+This gives Luxembourg the 2nd-highest in the European Union, and the 4th-highest globally (out of 194 economies with available data).

 GDP per capita